Zeenobit/bevy_kindly/README.md

 ### Cost

 This implementation works by adding a private component with some `PhantomData<T>` to every entity with kind `T`.
+This component is then checked or used as filter by systems as needed in order to guarantee kind correctness.
 Beyond that, there is no other runtime cost associated with this.
-There is no need to register any systems or types.
+There is no need to register any additional systems or types.

 ### Examples

 In `examples` directory, you can find some examples which outline some use cases:

+Note: It is recommended that you look at `person.rs` and `navigation.rs` before going through other examples.

 - [examples/person.rs](https://github.com/Zeenobit/bevy_kindly/blob/master/examples/person.rs)</br>
   Demonstrates how to use `EntityKind` to create readable and safe references to entities.